-We’re committed to providing websites that are usable and accessible, practical, helpful and available to people of all abilities.
+We’re committed to providing websites that are usable, accessible, practical, helpful and available to people of all abilities.

-- Satisfying/enjoyable: e.g. are users satisfied with the experience; is the experience enjoyable, if it is supposed to be?
+Are users satisfied with the website experience and is it enjoyable, if it’s meant to be?

 Our accessibility goals

 As part of our Post Office accessibility policy we: